Charu244/minimal/index.md

 ---
 ### Financial-Models-Numerical-Methods

-This is just a collection of topics and algorithms that in my opinion are interesting.

-It contains several topics that are not so popular nowadays, but that can be very powerful.
-Usually, topics such as PDE methods, LÃ©vy processes, Fourier methods or Kalman filter are not very popular among practitioners, who prefers to work with more standard tools.
-The aim of these notebooks is to present these interesting topics, by showing their practical application through an interactive python implementation.
+Financial modeling is the process of creating a summary of a company's expenses and earnings in the form of a spreadsheet that can be used to calculate the impact of a future event or decision.

 [[[![View on GitHub]]](https://github.com/Charu244/minimal/blob/master/assets/img/financial_modeling.png)